 - Choose from forward contracts and scheduled transfers

-- Get free receiving accounts in USD, CAD, EUR, GBP, JPY, AUD, and NZD by signing up for the World Account
+- Get free receiving accounts in USD, CAD, EUR, GBP, JPY, AUD, and NZD by signing up for the World Account – save on currency conversion fees when you reconcile payments using matching currency accounts

 - Initiate your transfer online or over the phone